|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 Warranty + Extras.
 The inflatable kayak comes with a 1-year limited manufacturer warranty as well as D-rings, and the packaging includes a carry bag and a pressure gauge.

-he greatest asset of the Coleman Colorado 2-person fishing kayak is its steadiness and stability.
+he greatest asset of the Coleman Colorado 2-person fisher is its steadiness and stability.
 Given that the rider is experienced enough, even strong winds and waves won’t be a problem.
 And due to the high quality material used for its construction, the kayak is durable and will give you a confident feel.
-Further advantages of this kayak are:
+Further advantages are:

 t wouldn’t be too far amiss to say that the Coleman Colorado™ 2-Person Kayak is the best fishing kayak under $500 in the inflatable category.
-The kayak has been equipped with all the necessary characteristics of a great fishing kayak.
+It has been equipped with all the necessary characteristics of a great fishing kayak.

 It is stable, easy to maneuver and comes with rod holders, and enough storage space for other accessories.
 It doesn’t sit too low on the water, which is a huge plus as it takes away the fear of getting wet with the splash of your own paddles.

 If you want something easy to carry around that also serves well as a recreational kayak, this is the one to go for.
-Priced at around $425, this kayak has a fantastic value for the money, too.
+Priced at around $425, it has a fantastic value for the money, too.

-BIC Yakkair is also designed for 2-person fishing and comes with standard rod holders, well adjusted seating, enough storage space and the convenience of a lightweight, portable highly performing inflatable kayak.
+BIC Yakkair is also designed for 2-person fishing and comes with standard rod holders, well adjusted seating, enough storage space and the convenience of a lightweight, portable highly performing inflatable.
 With the looks of a traditional kayak, it is sturdy, and is good value for money when compared to high-end hard shell kayaks.
-This kayak will cost you around $1300.
+It will cost you around $1300.

 Ocean Prowler is a suitable alternative for those looking for a well made kayak specifically designed for fishing.
 Apart from the fact that it’s not an inflatable, it holds similar features to that of Coleman.
 It’s available on Amazon for about $805.

-The Sun Dolphin Journey 12-Foot Sit-On-Top Fishing Kayak is the perfect kayak for beginners.
+Sun Dolphin is one of the best kayak brands on the market for people on a budget.
+The Sun Dolphin Journey 12-Foot Sit-On-Top Fishing Kayak is the perfect fit for beginners.
 It is great for lakes and calm rivers, but not suited for the sea, due to a lack of stability when the waves get a little bigger.

 Its hull is made from rugged UV-stabilized high-density PE and consists of two pieces that are bonded together towards the top.